cvyl/EU-Roblox-Account-Generator/README.md

-# Roblox Account Creator
+# EU-Compliant Roblox Account Generator

-Roblox Account Creator is a Python program that automates the process of creating Roblox accounts using Selenium.
-This program can generate multiple Roblox accounts with randomized attributes for testing or other purposes that require new Roblox accounts.
-## Version
-## 0.0.1 (Bata Test)
+### Assuming you have python installed.

 ## How to Use
 0. [Download Web driver](https://chromedriver.chromium.org/downloads)

-2. Open the Roblox Account Creator program using the following command:
+2. Download and run the program using the following.
 ```
 git clone https://github.com/NSTIOM/Roblox-Account-Creator.git
+cd Roblox-Account-Creator
+pip install -r requirements.txt
+python main.py
 ```

-- `cd Roblox-Account-Creator`

-- `pip install -r requirements.txt`

-- `python main.py`

 2. Enter the basic information:
 - **Enter the number of iterations:** Specify the number of Roblox accounts you want to create.